samuelstroschein/Washer-Dryer-Interface/README.md

 The server receives the instructions which lights to turn on and off by the client.
 This information is processed and to corresponding LED strips and colors are turned on or off.

 **Generally** the code is easy (and I think understandable).
-The only pitfall are the amateurish communication over WiFi.
+The only pitfall that comes to my mind is the amateurish communication over WiFi.

 ### Hardware